Shivam1603/Data-Structures/README.md

 # Data-Structures
-These data structures are implemented in Python 3.6
+This repository aims to create a container of data structures implemented in Python which is quickly accessible during a contest.